- Education and Science

 Look at the figure on the right.
 Now look at all the petals all around the flower.
 These petals are shapes that show quantity.
 Count the petals on the flower.
 There are how many total petals on the flower?
 Quickly look at the figure on the bottom left and don’t peak at the top figure.
 How many petals are missing?
 Your brain will try to calculate how many petals are missing and it will.
 This is how your brain will calculate it:

 What your brain just did is use math’s only law: Relative quantity.
-Yes, I know you haven’t heard of it before and that is because I made it up.
+Yes, I made it up.
 But it is true.
 What you did is look at where the other petals were opposite the missing petals.
 Since you knew how many petals were on the opposite side you were able to calculate the missing petals.
 What you just did all in your head using shape numbers is a two step equation common in algebra # books.
 The problem is math homework is in stupid number symbols.
 What do you do?
 Well, you convert stupid number symbols into shape numbers symbols.
 And this is how you do it:

 Get yourself a stencil with polygons and stars.
 We will start with another two step equation.
 Here it is: